Rogue: Going Rogue by author Robert Rodi, Illustrations Cliff Richards and Rodolfo Migliari

 Rogue, Going Rouge is about Rogue, obviously.
 The book starts off simple enough, at least relatively speaking, this is a comic book after all.
-Rogue is lured back home to deal with a problem in her small town, something involving a mutant with dream manipulation powers.
+The title character is lured back home to deal with a problem in her small town, something involving a mutant with dream manipulation powers.
 It’s easy to forget that she is kind of a hick.
 But it’s also nice to see characters that aren’t just from New York or California.

-So Rogue goes home and has a bunch of feelings that are very specific to her power set.
+So Rogue goes home to the midwest and has a bunch of feelings that are very specific to her power set.
 She’s sad that she can’t have a normal life involving physical touch and she’s feeling lonely.
 Her typical strife, which is understandable but gets repetitive.
-Meanwhile, her paramore Gambit is blind at this time and feels bad about an interaction he had with Rogue, he sets off to find her blind without any help.
+Meanwhile, her paramore Gambit is blind at this time and feels bad about an interaction he had with her before, so he sets off to find her blind without any help.
+This is ill advised.

 Anytime Rogue and Gambit are together is magic.
 They are the best relationship Marvel Comics has to offer.
 Hell, the best relationship comic books in general has to offer.
 When they’re together in this book is when it’s at its best.

-Then the end involves something I really hate in comics.
+Then the end involves something I really hate in comics or media in general.
 There’s a lot of reality and time manipulation which basically just resets everything that just happened back to where the book started but it calls itself an ending.
 If you just reset everything that means nothing happened and this book had no point at all!
 That’s not an ending!
 That’s boring!
 It’s as bad as the “it was all a dream trope.”

-Rogue, Going Rogue is overal adequate.
+Rogue, Going Rogue is overal an adequate Marvel comic book.
 It’s a standalone that at least doesn’t need an absolute ton of backstory and tie ins.
 It helps if you’re familiar with Rogue and Gambit’s relationship as well as some of the X-Men but I wouldn’t say it’s completely mandatory.
 Many of the cameos come and go without consequence so you’d only be missing out of that blip of “hey I know them!”

-If you love Rogue, give it a shot.
+If you love Rogue, give this one a shot.

 3/5 back home agains 🏡🏡🏡